Special Issues

 Phyton-International Journal of Experimental Botany, Vol.89, No.4, pp. 1091-1099, 2020, DOI:10.32604/phyton.2020.010835

-(This article belongs to this Special Issue: Plant Secondary Metabolites: Recent Advances and Opportunities)
+(This article belongs to the Special Issue: Plant Secondary Metabolites: Recent Advances and Opportunities)

 Abstract The present study was conducted to determine the total hypericin contents of Hypericum triquetrifolium Turra. and Hypericum scabrum L. species which are naturally distributed in the flora of Siirt province, Turkey.
 Hypericin contents of Hypericum species grown in different geographical aspects (North, South, East, and West), and it was measured at different harvest times (full blooming and post blooming period).
 In the current study, it has been determined that total hypericin content varies considerably according to aspects, plant developmental stages (ontogenetic variance), and species.
-According to species x aspect interaction, the highest total hypericin content was recorded from the west… More >
+According to species x aspect interaction, the highest total hypericin content was recorded from… More >

 Share Link